-IRS Tax Settlement How it Works & How to Settle Taxes Owed
+IRS Tax Settlement – How & When You Can Settle For Less

 How to Settle Taxes Owed

 These are the basic steps you need to follow if you want to settle tax debt.

 - File Back Taxes—The IRS only accepts settlement offers if you have filed all your required tax returns.
 If you have unfiled returns, make sure to file those returns before applying.
 You also must be up to date on your current tax obligations.
 For businesses, that includes payroll taxes and sales taxes, and for individuals, it includes estimated quarterly taxes or withholding.

 - Amend Ghost Returns— In some cases, if you have unfiled back taxes, the IRS creates a substitute for return (SFR) for you.
 These “ghost” returns do not include all of your potential exemptions and deductions.
 As a result, your tax debt is probably higher than it should be.
 If the IRS has created an SFR for you, contact a tax professional to help you prepare an amended return.
 In some cases, it may help to lower your tax debt and makes it easier to get a lesser settlement.
 If you don’t qualify for a tax settlement for less money, then it will ensure you are paying back a lower amount of taxes and penalties that are due.